Dinesh Nandan Sahay

-Dinesh Nandan Sahay (also known as D.N.
-Sahay) (2 February 1936 – 28 January 2018) was a police officer turned politician and served as DGP of Bihar and later as Governor of Tripura and Governor of Chhattisgarh.
+Dinesh Nandan Sahay (2 February 1936 – 28 January 2018), also known as D.N.
+Sahay, was a police officer turned politician who served as DGP of Bihar and later as the Governor of Tripura and the first Governor of Chhattisgarh.

+Early life and career

-He was born in Madhepur, Bihar in a middle-class family to mother late Kishori Devi and father late Deva Nandan Sahay and raised in Patna.
+He was born in Madhepura, Bihar in a middle-class Chitraguptavanshi Kayastha family to mother late Kishori Devi and father late Deva Nandan Sahay and was raised in Patna.
 He completed his M.A. in English literature and started his career as a lecturer in the H.D.
 College of Arrah before joining Indian Police Service in 1960.
 Thereafter, he served as the DGP of Bihar state (India).

-He was married to Manju Sahay and the couple has one son and two daughters.